UofUEpiBio/ckdepict/README.md

-# **Chronic Kidney Disease - Epidemiology Collaboration (Clinical Trials)**
+# **Statistical programs for conducting trial-level meta-analyses for validating surrogate endpoints in chronic kidney disease**
-# **Statistical programs for estimating treatment effect on kidney disease outcomes in clinical trials and conducting a trial-level meta-analysis for validating surrogate endpoints**
+(by the Chronic Kidney Disease - Epidemiology Collboration)

 # **Overview**